 What Are The Causes Of MS Access Write Conflict?

-This write conflict error usually encounters when you open two forms which update the same data and source at the same at the same time.
+This write conflict error usually encounters when you open two forms that updates the same data and source at same time.

-After then you will see that the first puts an edit lock on the record or records.
-And the second form changes the record and save changes.
-So when the first form tries to close and write back to the table, changes made by the second are detected.
-This will cause the error to get returned.
+After then you will see that the first apply the edit lock over the record/records.
+And the 2nd form modifies the records after then save changes.
+So, when you try to close down the first form and starts writing again on the table.
+This time the changes made in 2nd form are identified.
+This will cause the error again.

-Well there are two main reasons why this write conflict occurs:
+Well there are two main reasons why this write conflict Access error occurs:

 - When the Access database is shared and another person is attempting to write to the same.
 In such case, first person attempts to write to records own the lock.